Matthew-Hurrell/labyrinth-of-riddles/README.md

 ### Typewriter Effect

 A typewriter effect is used to add a minor animation effect to large blocks of text.
 This provides a more interesting experience for the user and also helps the user to differentiate new text elements from previous paragraphs.
 It also provides a time delay between printing each character to roughly similate a users reading speed.
-The typewriter function is defined in the run.py python module.
+The typewriter function is defined in the storyboard.py python module.
 The function is passed variables containing strings as an argument and uses a loop to print each character within the string with a slight time delay.
-To enable this functionality, run.py imports sys (system), and sleep from the time module at the beginning of the program.
+To enable this functionality, storyboard.py imports sys (system), and sleep from the time module at the beginning of the program.
 Text is then printed to the terminal using the typewriter effect by passing in a storyboard text variable in the appropriate chapter or section of the program.
+Because everything is imported from storyboard.py to run.py, the run module is also able to use the typewriter function from the storyboard module to print certain small text elements.

 ![Typewriter Function](readme-images/typewriter-function.png)